 Since chartering in 1996, the School of Information has greatly emphasized practical engagement, or more recently, engaged learning.
-Launched in 2017, the Engaged Learning Office was an initiative to further augment the UMSI curriculum through high-impact educational practices, which include capstone courses, study abroad, civic engagement, and other applied and immersive educational opportunities for students that enhance the classroom experience.
+Launched in 2017, the Engaged Learning Office(ELO) is an initiative aimed to further enhance the UMSI curriculum through high-impact educational practices, including capstone courses, study abroad, civic engagement, and other applied and immersive educational opportunities for students that complement the classroom experience.
 The office’s work is based on Engaged Learning Practices as defined by the U-M Provost's Office:

 "The University of Michigan community has developed five engaged learning goals, identified key practices that promote this kind of unscripted education, and invested deeply in developing a culture of engaged learning on campus through the Transforming Learning for a Third Century Initiative."